Tobacco, Alcohol and Other Drugs

 - ID Checking Guide enables servers to make accurate, on-the-spot verification of driver’s licenses and ID cards

 - It’s The Law 2020 - Alcohol: signage to help servers check birthdays on ID cards

 - It's The Law 2020 - Tobacco purchase age of 18: signage to help servers check birthdays on ID cards

 - It's The Law 2020 - tobacco purchase age of 21: signage to help servers check birthdays on ID cards

 - Protect Your Business: Resources for Businesses that Sell Alcohol and Tobacco in Washington County.

-- Safe Bars: Free Training to Recognize the Signs of Sexual Violence and How to Intervene
+- Safe Bars: Free Training to Recognize the Signs of Sexual Violence and Training offered in Washington County

 - Warning Poster for age of sale, penalties and drinking during pregnancy insert link to this document